Sign Up Now: 2018 Summer CSA Boxes

 Want To Extend The Season?

 You want to eat our organic veggies right up until the Winter Holidays?
 You’re in luck.
-We now also offer Fall CSA boxes – that is a basket every two weeks from mid-October to mid-December.
+We now also offer Fall CSA boxes – that is a basket every two weeks from mid-October to late November.
 For more info on our Fall CSA boxes…

 What’s in your box?
 Well, each week is a little different.
 You’ll get, on average, 8-11 different veggies per basket.
 We always try to include a good base of “staple” vegetables (e.g. carrots, tomatoes, onions, lettuce, greens, etc.) and complement with a nice diversity of veggies that happen to be in season that week (e.g. eggplant, zucchini, kale, squash, garlic, etc.) The first few weeks tends to have more greens until the summer’s vegetable bounty kicks in.
 There’s also a clearly labelled exchange bin at each drop-off so you can trade 1-2 items per basket if you need to.
 Here’s a glimpse of what some of our boxes looked like in 2014:

 We all need a little time off.
-We’re happy to accommodate your needs.
-Just inform us of your vacation at least 72 hours in advance and we’ll let you choose one of the following options:
+We’re quite flexible on the vacation front to accommodate to your needs.
+Just inform us of your vacation at least 48 hours in advance and we’ll let you choose one of the following options: